unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 JavaScript Object Notation (JSON)
 JSON is inspired by JavaScript's object literal syntax but is used for data interchange between systems

+First-Class Functions in JavaScript
+In JavaScript, functions are treated as first-class citizens.
+This means functions are objects, and you can do anything with them that you can do with other objects